-Avian influenza (AI) is a highly contagious viral infection of wild and domestic birds worldwide.
-Avian influenza viruses are classified as low pathogenic avian influenza (LPAI) or highly pathogenic (HPAI), based on their pathogenicity in domestic chickens.
-LPAI viruses cause milder disease, while HPAI result in more severe, multi-systemic infections.
-Once infected, the AIV replicates in the respiratory, intestinal, renal, and/or reproductive organs of the host.
+Avian influenza (AI) is a highly contagious viral disease affecting both wild and domestic bird populations worldwide.
+The causative viruses are categorized as either low pathogenic avian influenza (LPAI) or highly pathogenic avian influenza (HPAI), based on the severity of disease they cause in chickens.
+LPAI strains typically result in milder illness, while HPAI strains lead to severe, often systemic infections.
+Once a bird is infected, the virus can replicate in multiple organ systems, including the respiratory, gastrointestinal, renal, and reproductive tracts.

 Clinical Signs